Ramalama2/Voron-2-Mods/Misumi_RBPB5/README.md

 - Misumi mentions in the specsheets max 0,035mm axial play.
 Igus and GE5C have no axial play specifications.
 - This means for me, that with some Grease (Mobilux EP1/EP2), should remove almost all play and the uneven Gantry (it will always press the bearings outside/inside), will do the rest.
 - But this all needs testings and confimations.
 Till then, stay simply tuned and ignore this whole repo.

+###### Update:
+- After a lot og iterations and a lot of headaches, its finally done.
+Not i can finally tell the difference, why you probably want to do this either: you will get a lot stiffer gantry that is able to tilt freely.
+- In short, i can do 10k Acceleration on Y! and X anyway, but on X this isnt something special.
+- ADXL tests will fullow, need to fix my printer first again, my accelerations made some screws and inserts falling out xD

 ###### Pictures:
 ![](https://github.com/Ramalama2/Voron-2-Mods/raw/main/Misumi_RBPB5/Screw_Version-Assembly.jpg)